Longwater1234/WedemyClient/README.md

 ## Pull Requests & Contributions

-This app still has much potential.
 Code Contributions and pull requests are welcome!